-Despite large-scale consolidation in the healthcare industry, Bristol-Myers Squibb has remained for the most part on the sidelines, avoiding transformational mega-deals in favour of smaller bolt-ons, primarily in the biopharma sector.
+Despite large-scale consolidation in the healthcare industry, Bristol-Myers Squibb has until recently remained for the most part on the sidelines, avoiding transformational mega-deals in favour of smaller bolt-ons, primarily in the biopharma sector.
 These various acquisitions have been left to operate with partial independence to form what the group describes as a "string-of-pearls" strategy.
+A change of strategy led to a mammoth deal in early 2019 to acquire rival biopharma developer Celgene for around $74bn.
+If completed, it will be one of the biggest-ever acquisitions in healthcare history.
 Once the world's #1 drug company, BMS has steadily been pushed down the rankings by mergers or aggressive growth among its competitors.
 During the 1990s, it sold off several of its non-core lines, followed in 2001 by its central Clairol business (to Procter & Gamble) as well as half of its medical devices portfolio, to concentrate on medicines.
 Several other non-core units were sold or spun off in 2008 and 2009, most significantly the Mead Johnson nutritionals division.
 As a result, because of its size, BMS has often been regarded as a potential takeover target.
 The group entered tentative merger negotiations in 2007 with Sanofi, the developer of what was then its best-selling product, Plavix.
 However, no agreement was reached, and Plavix lost its patent towards the end of 2012.
 Several other important patents ended in 2014 and 2015, but the push into biopharma has helped restore the group's product pipeline.
-It has enjoyed considerable success with the cancer drug Opdivo - its top-seller in 2017 at almost $5.0bn - and thrombosis treatment Eliquis ($4.9bn).
-Other blockbusters in 2017 were arthritis drug Orencia ($2.5bn), cancer products Sprycel ($2.0bn) and Yervoy ($1.2bn) and anti-viral Baraclude ($1.1bn).
-Revenues were back over $20bn that year for the first time since 2011, at $20.8bn.
+It has enjoyed considerable success with the cancer drug Opdivo - its top-seller again in 2018 at $6.7bn - and thrombosis treatment Eliquis ($6.4bn).
+Both drugs notched up annual sales increases of more than a third.
+Other blockbusters in 2018 were arthritis drug Orencia ($2.7bn), and cancer products Sprycel ($2.0bn) and Yervoy ($1.3bn).
+Anti-viral Baraclude slipped out of blockbuster status to sales of $744m.
+Total revenues rose 9% to a best-ever $22.6bn, with net income of almost $5.0bn.
 Giovanni Caforio is CEO.

 Capsule checked 19th October 2018